sara-sabr/ITStrategy/TeamMandate/JaysonProposal.md

 In 2014 the OECD found a 46% satisfaction and confidence rate across public services.
 While this does put us above the OECD average, 42%, there remains clear room for improvement.
 ESDC has a disproportional opportunity to increase Canada`s lead on the global average.
 Further, the satisfaction with the national government lags far behind the satisfaction with health care, education, and judicial.

-##### Example 1: Human Development Life Cycle (HDLC)
+**Example of Transformative Initiatives: Human Development Life Cycle (HDLC)**

 The ESDC has a unique opportunity to play a powerful role in the life of every Canadian as we provide services to Canadians when they are experiencing life milestones or hardship.
 By leveraging public and existing information, and the private sector IT expertise, ESDC would be able to predict when citizens would require assistance and be able to provide it without the need for manual processes.
+Doing so would require combining our strengths with those of the private sector to create a seemless process by which the government is able to automatically assist Canadians when they require it.
+Doing so would require a fundamental shift with respect to how we design and deliver services, and would require modern technologies and software development processes, such as those elaborated on below under 'Guiding Principles'

+### Guiding principles

+#### Implement industry best practices

+In many government activities, governments are the sole actors and leaders in the field, however, this does not hold when it comes to delivering services to Canadians through technology.
+In order to provide Canadians with the services they deserve we must learn from the world leaders in IT service delivery.

+Example: DevOps has become ubiquitous in the high performing IT organizations in the world.
+In order to deliver the best possible services to Canadians in a digital age, it is paramount that the Canadian government learn from, and implement, world leaders in delivering digital services to Canadians.

+##### Enable grassroot innovation

+In order to enable grassroute innovation, such as has been popularized at industry leaders such as Google, ESDC must enable its inhouse talent to innovate with minimal overhead.
+Through collaborative efforts within ESDC and the GoC at large, The IT Strategy will create, and assist with the implementations of, implementing these innovation zones, and collaborating with existing ones.

+Example: Create an IITB innovation hub with minimal overhead, allowing our talented employees to create and explore value technologies in order to create modern innovative services and promote continuous learning within the organization

+#### Focus on what government does best

+Government should not be competing with the private sector for the attention of Canadians.
+Building a jobs website when an existing platform such as LinkedIn has already gone through the effort of garnering the attention of 16 million users.
+Our job is not to compete with LinkedIn, our job is to ensure Canadians are able to find employment.
+The government should use its resources and time to integrate with the existing IT infrastructure and focus on what only ESDC can do, which is send resources to Canadians during their times of need to improve their quality of life.
+The government of Canada should create the systems in place for private sector to deliver and create value by promoting the effecient use of the unique services we offer.

+Example: Create end points allowing banks to request EI for a client, removing any need for manual processes

-##### Example 2: Strictly enforce
+#### Strictly enforce interoperability

+All new applications built must interact with clients through RESTful (or comparable technologies), and all newly purchased solutions must have APIs available with which to interact with the application.
+Such efforts would be coordinated with existing teams promoting the use of such APIs.

 ## Sources